 New Year’s always brings new laws to the State of Michigan.
-The Law Offices of Daniel J. Harris, P.C. has put together a list of the new laws that will be going into effect this year.
+Harris Law has put together a list of the new laws that will be going into effect this year.
 Hard copies of proof of insurance will no longer be needed when drivers are pulled over.
-Drivers will now
+Drivers will now be permitted to show proof electronically

 Many people choose to ignore a situation, simply hoping that it will just go away.
 This is never a good idea, but when it is regarding a court case, it could lead to jail time and additional charges, making an already bad situation, much worse.
 In the State of Michigan, if you are charged with